• Skip to main content

 Where Do I Get The Plastic Growing Cups?

-Before you get started, make sure that you have the plastic cups from your last planting.
+Before you start, ensure you have the plastic cups from your last planting.

 When you order the Click & Grow Experimental Pods, they ship only the growing medium since the plastic cups were designed to be re-used each time.

-This is a very environmentally friendly way to plant, and they only ship their absolute minimum product that you need.
+This is a very environmentally friendly way to plant, and they only ship the minimum product you need.
 There’s no reason to keep throwing away all these little plastic pots,

 If you need more growing cups, you can order them on the Click & Grow storefront.